selimanac/defold-modplayer/README.md

 ## Notes & Known Issues

 * Loading and parsing is blocker.
 It will block the main thread (UI thread).
 Since the mod files are small it is better to load them when bootstraping or preloading.
-It may cause a small pause on UI.
+It may cause a pause on UI.
 * Loading and parsing XM files much faster then mod files.
 Use XM if possible.
 (Tested with same tracker file)
 * I couldn't find a way to retrive build path when developing on Defold Editor.
 You have to provide a full path to `player.build_path("<FULL_PATH>/res/common/assets/")` function for **working on Defold Editor only**.
 It doesn't required when bundling.
 * Different platform bundles aren't tested very well.